-The one who reveals Brummell’s truths as such, where the desiring flows and the belief that such flows can be artistically and politically arranged, and yet the legislative blockages are also true—that one is the Regent’s legal wife, Caroline.
-It is she who is both fake (the Regent was already married to Mrs. Fitzherbert, albeit illicitly) and mythic (Princess Caroline, beloved of the people yet hated by her husband).
+The one who reveals Brummell’s truths as such—where the desiring flows and the belief that such flows can be artistically and politically arranged and yet the legislative blockages are also true—is the Regent’s legal wife, Caroline.
+She is both fake (the Regent was already married to Mrs. Fitzherbert, albeit illicitly) and mythic (Princess Caroline, beloved of the people yet hated by her husband).
 She has no verities at all, no access to truth.
-She is not only not the Oedipal mother (she is the antithesis, the undesirable, the unprohibited); she is made to disappear from the Regent’s world.
-And yet, despite in her antithetical role that helped prove Brummell’s truths to be true (he is both the wall-defacer and its proof as limit), Caroline evinces a jouissance of her own.
+She is not the Oedipal mother (she is the antithesis, the undesirable, the unprohibited).
+She is made to disappear from the Regent’s world.
+And yet, despite her antithetical role that helped prove Brummell’s truths to be true (he is both the wall-defacer and its proof as limit), Caroline evinces a jouissance of her own.
 In the all-male theatre of her husband’s world, in which woman is denied and unsayable, Caroline found a way to speak her desire.
 Lacan notes that “the mother’s role is the mother’s desire” (Seminar XVII, 112).
-That desire in Oedipal terms is directed at the son and the husband; Caroline had neither.
-Even her daughter was alienated from her; in such a case the mother’s desire might depart from the Oedipal scheme, for Caroline has been un-mothered, un(m)othered, and so un-othered.
+That desire in Oedipal terms is directed at the son and the husband; Caroline had neither—even her daughter was alienated from her.
+In such a case the mother’s desire might depart from the Oedipal scheme, for Caroline has been un-mothered, un(m)othered, and so un-othered.
 Outside Oedipus, she is only, but also exactly, a desiring-machine freed from the socius.
 Caroline spent her later years chasing her desire, indulging her appetite in ways that parodied her husband’s expanding girth and sexuality.
-She was prodigious, ridiculous, unappealing.
-And she didn’t care.
-Lost in her own world of jouissance without the Law, wasn’t she the more successful schizo?
+She was prodigious, ridiculous, unappealing—and she didn’t care.
+Lost in her own world of jouissance without the Law, perhaps she was the more successful schizo.
 Having broken through the wall, she broke through the possibilities for Oedipal entrapment.
-She is the body without organs who transcribes on her surface the ravages of the Regency’s play with Oedipal myths, for as she aged she became increasingly unappealing visually, the object of no one’s gaze, yet she was no self-parody.
+She is the body without organs who transcribes on her surface the ravages of the Regency’s play with Oedipal myths, for as she aged, she became increasingly unappealing visually, the object of no one’s gaze; yet she was no self-parody.
 She only wore on her surface what she had become, perhaps even no longer divided as a subject, perhaps beyond such Oedipal restrictions.

 I have given Caroline little space in this argument, but she is a clear rebuke to the status of the impossible woman under Regency psychosis.
-Unlike Brummell, whose end is equivocal (has he failed at the game or succeeded in pursuing jouissance to the end?), she proves Deleuze and Guattari’s claim that it’s “the schiz and not the signifier,” psychosis and not the phallus or the paternal function that are the truth under capitalism.
+Unlike Brummell, whose end is equivocal (has he failed at the game or succeeded in pursuing jouissance to the end?), she proves Deleuze and Guattari’s claim that it’s “the schiz and not the signifier,” psychosis and not the phallus or the paternal function, that is the truth under capitalism.
 Freud thought everyone was neurotic unless they had worse pathologies; Lacan begins to think everyone is actually psychotic.
 Deleuze and Guattari think that everyone should be, and unless convinced otherwise by psychoanalysts, actually are psychotic.
 We are all schizes up against the limit.
-In the Romantic period, there were two options to those rare individuals who recognized this truth of the capitalist dilemma: play the schizo but deliberately, with gamesmanship, or be the schizo at full jouissance.
+In the Romantic period, there were two options to those rare individuals who recognized this truth of the capitalist dilemma: play the schizo deliberately, with gamesmanship, or be the schizo at full jouissance.
 Brummell or Caroline.
-One is the dandy’s way, the other is perhaps the way of the impossible woman, not allowed to speak under the law but pursing her unauthorized, non-signifying desire just the same.
+One is the dandy’s way, the other is perhaps the way of the impossible woman, not allowed to speak under the law but pursing her unauthorized, nonsignifying desire just the same.
 There is a lesson there somewhere for us today.

 Works Cited

-The Bible.
-The New Oxford Annotated Version, 3rd ed., Oxford UP, 2001.

 Copjec, Joan.
-Read My Desire: Lacan Against the Historicists.
+Read My Desire: Lacan against the Historicists.
 MIT, 1994.